 Pendant from the top framing lines is a red element with a smooth upper surface and pointed lower edges that encircles the bowl.
 A similar red element, its orientation reversed, rests on the lower framing lines.
 On bowl 2021-17 the distance between these red points is not consistent.
 Four of the five spaces between the points on the top red element are about 3.719-inches wide, but the remaining space is 2.875-inches wide, a difference of 0.844 inches.
 Four of the five spaces between points on the bottom red element are about 2.875-inches wide, but the remaining space is 2.375-inches wide, a difference of 0.5-inches.
 The distance between these red points defines the space available for the the upper and lower ends of 5 black S-shaped frets that parade around the center of the design panel.
 To fit into the irregularly defined space on jar 2021-17, the central black frets need to stretch and contort to fit between the upper and lower red points.
 Thus the pattern of design is not regular.

-All of the black S-frets have the same elements, however.
+All of the black S-frets have the same elements.
 Crossbars at the midsections of the frets link each long form to its neighbors.
 As is usual with this design, the wing ends have a rounded cap set above a linear section.
 The linear section is composed of three parallel lines (a “two-lane highway”) followed by a wide “esplanade” containing three black dots, followed by a second two-lane highway.
 Below to the right are a set of two isosceles triangles of slightly different lengths, the tallest toward to outside of the wing.
 These complete the “wing” element, which is found at either end of each S-fret.
 Thus, with 5 S-frets on the jar there are 10 depictions of these wing shapes.
 The body of the frets, and thus most of the design on the bowl, consists of parallel lines.
-These vertical lines are cut diagonally by other lines to form a series of “Xs” that bundle the vertical lines into sets.
+These vertical lines are cut diagonally by other lines to form a series of “X” marks that bundle the vertical lines into sets.

 The rich fire-blushed color of the surface highlights the black and red paint of the design.

 When drawing the upper and lower elements in the central design panel of the migration design, it seems that Lena intended a standard distance between points but miscalculated and in both panels ran out of room for one section.
-On today’s fine art Hopi pottery, this would be a gross error, but such spontaneity of design is core to how folk art is produced.
+On today’s fine art Hopi pottery, this would be an error, but such spontaneity of design is core to how folk art is produced.

 As noted in the opening paragraph of this catalog entry, there is uncertainty about the meaning (if any) frequently attached to the “fine line migration design” on bowl 2021-17.